 On January 1, 2020, we adopted the CECL accounting standard.
-On March 31, 2020, in response to the COVID-19 pandemic, the FRB and the other federal banking regulators issued an interim final rule relative to regulatory capital treatment of ACL under CECL.
-This rule allowed banking organizations to delay the estimated impact of CECL on regulatory capital for a two-year period ending January 1, 2022, followed by a three-year transition period ending January 1, 2025 to phase-in the aggregate amount of the capital benefit provided during the initial two-year delay.
+In reaction to the COVID-19 pandemic, on September 30, 2020 the FRB and the other federal banking regulators adopted a final rule relative to regulatory capital treatment of ACL under CECL.
+This rule allowed electing banking organizations to delay the estimated impact of CECL on regulatory capital for a two-year period ending January 1, 2022, followed by a three-year transition period ending January 1, 2025 to phase-in the aggregate amount of the capital benefit provided during the initial two-year delay.
+As of September 30, 2020, \$584 million of the capital benefit has been accumulated for application to the three-year transition period.